Vanita Kayiwa

-Vanita Kayiwa, is a Ugandan airline transport pilot, who serves as a first officer at Uganda National Airlines Company, Uganda's national carrier airline, on the A330-841 aircraft, since February 2021.
+Vanita Kayiwa is a Ugandan airline transport pilot, who serves as a first officer at Uganda National Airlines Company, Uganda's national airline carrier, on the A330-841 aircraft, since February 2021.
 Before that, effective April 2019, she served as a first officer on the CRJ 900 equipment, at the same airline.

 Background and education

-She was born in Buziga, a neighborhood in Makindye Division, in Kampala, Uganda's capital and largest city.
+Kayiwa was born in Buziga, a neighborhood in Makindye Division, in Kampala, Uganda's capital and largest city.
+She attended Gayaza High School for her secondary education.
 She obtained her Commercial pilot licence from the East African Civil Aviation Academy, in Soroti, in the Eastern Region of Uganda.